-If you are considering starting your own bakery business or micro-bakery then one of your biggest considerations will be “do bakeries make money?”
-The short answer is yes, but maybe not!
-If you want to learn how much money you could make from starting a bakery and the answer to “Is a bakery business profitable?”, let me try and answer this (relatively vague) question the best I can!
+If you are considering starting your own bakery business or micro-bakery, one of your biggest questions will be, “Is it going to be worth my while?”
+Before designing your recipes, countertop and kitchen, knowing whether you can expect a return on your investment is important.
+So, if you want to learn how much money you could make from starting a bakery and if a bakery business is profitable, let me try and answer this (relatively vague) question the best I can!

-So, how much do bakery owners make?
+How much do bakery owners make?
 The earnings of a bakery owner vastly vary.
-Depending on the success of the bakery, a bakery owner is likely to earn around £30-60K, but for many, it’s a lot less.
+Depending on the bakery’s success, a bakery owner is likely to earn around £30-60K, but for many, it’s a lot less.

 When researching this post, I reviewed several trading accounts in my local area via a company check website.
 The approximate findings for revenue and what the owner can expect to receive in the format of salary and dividends are:

 Note: The above data offers insight based on research, experience and assumptions.
 Actual results will vary depending on finance costs, profit margin on the main products sold, and the climate serviced.
 It’s a guide, nothing more.